ARK-Portal/data_model/_includes/content/slideID.md

 # slideID
-A library label or name, unique within an experiment, used to distinguish imaging slides.
+A distinct label or name, unique within an experiment, assigned to an imaging slides.

 {: .note }